maiziex/ExtractXX_saveorigin/README.md

 ## Dependencies:
-BasicXX_One utilizes <a href="https://www.python.org/downloads/">Python3</a>, <a href="http://bio-bwa.sourceforge.net/">BWA</a>, <a href="http://samtools.sourceforge.net/">SAMtools</a>, and <a href="http://broadinstitute.github.io/picard/">Picard</a>.
+BasicXX_One utilizes <a href="https://www.python.org/downloads/">Python3</a>, <a href="http://bio-bwa.sourceforge.net/">BWA (Align Fastqs Files)</a>, <a href="http://samtools.sourceforge.net/">SAMtools</a>, and <a href="http://broadinstitute.github.io/picard/">Picard (Remove PCR duplicates)</a>.
 To be able to execute the above programs by typing their name on the command line, the program executables must be in one of the directories listed in the PATH environment variable.

 ## Running The Code:
 ### (Type "python BasicXX_One.py -h" for help information)